techmo-pl/tts-client/python/README.md

   -o OUT_PATH, --out-path OUT_PATH
                         A path to the output wave file with synthesized audio content.
   -f SAMPLE_RATE, --sample_rate SAMPLE_RATE
-                        Sample rate in Hz of synthesized audio.
+                        A sample rate in Hz of synthesized audio.
 Set to 0 (default) to use voice's original sample rate.
   -ae AUDIO_ENCODING, --audio-encoding AUDIO_ENCODING
-                        Encoding of the output audio, pcm16 (default) or ogg-vorbis.
+                        An ncoding of the output audio, pcm16 (default) or ogg-vorbis.
   -sp SPEECH_PITCH, --speech-pitch SPEECH_PITCH
                         Allows adjusting the default pitch of the synthesized speech (optional, can be overriden by SSML).
   -sr SPEECH_RANGE, --speech-range SPEECH_RANGE